-Do you see it?
+Do you see the problem?

-Here’s how it looks on the website (with some graphic aids I supplied).
+Here’s how it looks on the website.

-And every page on the “low bandwidth” version of the site repeats the error:
+And every page on the “low bandwidth” version of the site repeats the error.

-was looking for a job in “techincal writing.”
+Nobody’s perfect.
+Once when I was applying for teaching jobs, I sent out a batch of application letters that stated I was looking for a job in “techincal writing.”
 At conferences, I still see some of the people to whom I addressed those letters.
 Ouch!